Diana-proj/TeamLab/README.md

 - found RoBERTA embeddings to be better
 - tried out TF-IDF for our BiLSTM model

 FNN:
+FNN_nospelling_corr.ipynb and FNN_spelling_features.ipynb
-- F1 score on Test:
+- F1 score on Test: 0.627
-- F1 score on Dev:
+- F1 score on Dev: 0.579

+Additional Features:
+- added additional vocabulary to certain emotions to improve prediction on those emotions that are poorly predicted
+- spelling corrections

 BiLSTM: bilstm_final.py and bilstm_tfidf.py
 (RoBERTA Embeddings)
 F1 score on Test: 0.604